MaibornWolff/database-performance-comparison/README.md

 Earlier results for CockroachDB were way lower due to problems with `TransactionAbortedError(ABORT_REASON_NEW_LEASE_PREVENTS_TXN)` and potentially also optimizations in newer versions.
 The current test code implements a retry mechanism to compensate.
 Due to an incompatibility between CockroachDB and psycopg2 the copy mode could not be used.
 CockroachDB recommends using randomly-generated UUIDs in place of classical SERIAL primary keys, interestingly using the default SERIAL primary key shows better performance than using an UUID key (only about 57000 inserts/s).
 There seems to be no big difference between using a db-generated primary key and a client-generated one.

 For Yugabyte using copy mode instead of values lists about doubles the insert speed.
-Using YCQL instead of YSQL leverages enormous speed gains.
-But it comes at the cost of YCQL being less powerfull than YSQL in terms of queries.
-This needs to be balanced for each usecase individually to decide if all targeted queries can be done using YCQL or if YSQL really is needed.
+With the upgrade to version 2.15 speed for the YSQL interface increased by nearly an order of magnitude and became about equal to the speed of the YCQL interface.

 ArangoDB achieves much of its speed by doing asynchronous writes as a normal insert will return before the document has been fsynced to disk.
 Enforcing that via `waitForSync` will massively slow down performance from 4500 insert/s to about 1500 for a 3 node cluster.
 For a single node instance it is even more pronounced with 7000 vs 1000 inserts/s.
 As long as ArangoDB is run in cluster mode enforcing sync should not be needed as replication ensures no data is lost if a single node goes down.
 So for our multi-node test we did not enforce sync.